anyrun/anyrun-integration-microsoft/Microsoft Sentinel/ANYRUN-Sandbox-URL/README.md

 ______________________________________________________________________

-# Microsoft Sentinel Connector for automated URL analysis via ANY.RUN Malware Sandbox
+# Microsoft Sentinel Connector for automated URL analysis via ANY.RUN's Malware Sandbox

 ## Overview

-This playbook extracts URL from incidents and submit it for analysis in the ANY.RUN Sandbox to enrich the incident with a verdict using a single Azure Logic App.
+This playbook extracts URLs from incidents and submits them for analysis in ANY.RUN Sandbox to enrich the incident with a verdict using a single Azure Logic App.

 ## Requirements:
 - ANY.RUN API-Key